oracle-livelabs/oci/oci-visualizer-path-analyzer/lab1/lab1.md

         ![vcn1-createvcn](images/vcn1-createvcn.png)

-        **Note**: If not directed to update/change a field, leave everything else as default.
+        **Note**: If not directed to update/change a field, leave as default.

 3. In the Subnets table, Click **Create Subnet** to create the subnet.
 The subnet will provide network access for the compute instance representing the client.